Alfred Parland: Work

 During his career, Parland designed several religious buildings, the most famous of which is the Church of the Resurrection of Christ in St. Petersburg.
-This building became the main work of Parland's life, as it was built over a quarter-century, and Parland oversaw the construction of the church until its completion in 1907.
-Afterward, he was responsible for its maintenance.
+This building became the main work of Parland’s life, constructed over a span of 25 years.
+He oversaw its construction until its completion in 1907 and was later responsible for its maintenance.
+The church's fencing, designed by Parland, was created between 1903 and 1907.

-The fencing at the church was created in 1903-1907, following Parland's designs.
 This fencing has beautiful patterns formed by shod links with a large vegetative ornaments.
 It is characteristic of the early modernist style.
 The fencing stretches from the Benois Wing of the Russian Museum on the embankment of the Griboyedov Canal to the Moyka River.

 Among the buildings designed by Parland is the Holy Resurrection Cathedral of the Coastal Monastery of St. Sergius, which was designed immediately after Parland graduated from the St. Petersburg Imperial Academy of Fine Arts in 1877—1884.
 He was also responsible for the renovation of the Znamenskaya Church of the Life-Guards Horse-Grenadier Regiment (not preserved) in Petergof in 1896.
 In 1910–1911 Parland joined the Committee for the Restoration of Kazan Cathedral.